Understanding Benign and Malignant Breast Conditions

 - Breast pain and tenderness: The most common type of breast pain occurs during a woman’s menstrual cycle when the breast tissue becomes swollen.
-Other causes of breast pain include injury, infection or cysts.
-If you feel you have a suspicious lump or mass on your breast, it’s important to get it looked at by a physician.
-Your doctor will determine whether it needs further testing.
+Other causes of breast pain include injury, infection, or cysts.
+If you have a suspicious lump or mass on your breast or notice any sudden changes in your breast size or shape, it’s important to get evaluated by a physician.
+Your doctor will determine whether you require needs further testing.

 - Gynecomastia: Gynecomastia is an enlargement of breast tissue seen in male patients.
 Often, it is caused by high levels of estrogen, or testosterone and estrogen levels that are unbalanced.